Blog

 How to Order Beer in Spain

-Beer is one of the most popular alcoholic drinks across the world, and Spain is not an exception.
-Cerveza (Spanish name for beer) similarly as coffee (café) offers good reasons for gathering with friends giving this way “social dimensions” to the consumption of this...
+Beer is one of the most popular alcoholic drinks across the world, and Spain is no exception.
+Cerveza (the Spanish name for beer) similar to coffee (café) offers good reasons for gathering with friends giving this way “social dimensions” to the consumption of this...

 read more